MasterCloudApps-Projects/REST-gRPC-GraphQL/docs/usage/security.md

 When using [HTTP over TLS (RFC 2818)][], we call it `HTTPS`.
 In this case, the URI (resource identifier), the headers and the body are encrypted.
 Note that some information is not encrypted, like the server name.
 There are some initiatives to also encrypt this: [TLS Encrypted Client Hello][].

-* `HTTP Basic Access Authentication`
-* `HTTP Digest Access Authentication`
-* `OAuth 2`

 ## Authentication and authorization
 First, lets recap what authentication and authorization are:

-* Authentication: let a system know who you are.
+* **Authentication**: let a system know who you are.
-* Authorization: tells what you can do.
+* **Authorization**: tells what you can do.

 This means you might be authentication in a system, but not authorized to access a certain resource.

-Even though cookies can be used to provide authentication, and it's usage is not necessarely discouraged (as long as they are not used to provide _state_, and prevents CSRF attacks), they are not very commonly used.
+Even though cookies can be used to provide authentication, and it's usage is not necessarely discouraged (as long as they are not used to provide _state_, and prevents CSRF attacks), they are not very commonly used in APIs.
 Instead, typically [HTTP Authorization][] is used for this.

 [HTTP: Authentication (RFC 7235)][], by Roy Fielding (creator of REST), tells that:

 >  The "Authorization" header field allows a user agent to authenticate itself with an origin server.